Assassin’s Creed Odyssey orichalcum: how to get this valuable resource

 I like shinies

-Perhaps the most precious of all the resources in Assassin’s Creed Odyssey is Orichalcum ore – a special mineral that can only be redeemed at certain shops.
+Perhaps the most precious of all the resources in Assassin’s Creed Odyssey is Orichalcum ore.
+It’s a special mineral that can only be redeemed at certain shops, such as the one in the territory of Phokis.
 As it’s rather hard to come by, being only found in certain quests by the bulletin boards in settlements or found in very remote locations, it can be a bit tricky to accumulate them quickly.
 Our guide will go over how to collect this valuable resource, as well as what you can spend it on.

 Assassin’s Creed Odyssey Orichalcum guide